Skip to main content

 The Division of Public Health's purpose is to advance the scholarship of promoting and protecting the health of communities in Utah and around the globe.
 Not only does the Division of Public Health offer degrees in Masters of Public Health (MPH), Masters of Science in Public Health (MSPH), PhD in Public Health, MSTAT-Biostatistics, but it also offers certificates in Public Health and Global Health and several joint degrees.

-Educational programming in the department includes residencies, fellowships, support for medical student education, and graduate degree programs in biostatistics, occupational health, physician assistant studies, and public health.
+Educational programming in the department includes residencies, fellowships, support for medical student education, and graduate degree programs in biostatistics, and public health.

 Since its beginning, the department has strived to be a world class department that provides care and education to individuals and communities around the globe.
 As of September 2018, the department has campuses and services clinics around the world including, Salt Lake City, Utah; St. George, Utah; Kpong, Ghana; and Songdo, South Korea.

-The Department of Family and Preventive medicine is committed and accountable to promote a culture of inclusiveness, diversity, and respect of all faculty, staff, students, and the communities we serve.
+The Department of Family and Preventive Medicine is committed to promoting a welcoming culture for all faculty, staff, students, and the communities we serve.

-We value and rely upon diversity and inclusion for the development, improvement, and sustainability of exceptional education, research, and healthcare for our diverse, ever changing local, regional, national, and international communities.
+We value and rely upon people of all backgrounds for the development, improvement, and sustainability of exceptional education, research, and healthcare for our ever-changing local, regional, national, and international communities.

 We value:

-• Equitable treatment of all within each division and at all levels of the organization
+• Equal opportunity for all within each division and at all levels of the organization

-• Inclusion and diversity as fundamental to the success of the department
+• People of all backgrounds as fundamental to the success of the department

-• A culture and environment that is welcoming, validating, collaborative, and affirming for all students, staff, faculty, and our communities
+• A culture and environment that is welcoming, validating, and collaborative for all students, staff, faculty, and our communities

-• Active integration of the experiences, talents, and abilities of all in order to create educational and scholarly excellence that foster innovation in all departmental areas
+• Active integration of the experiences, talents, and abilities of all people in order to create educational and scholarly excellence that fosters innovation in all departmental areas